neon-bindings/rfcs/text/0000-cargo-wrapper.md

 $ cargo install vargo
 ```

 This installs a `vargo` executable on your machine, which, along with `npm` or `yarn`, will be your primary tool for working with your Neon projects.
-You should never need to use Cargo directly, since `neon` provides the same commands as `cargo`.
+You should never need to use Cargo directly, since `vargo` provides the same commands as `cargo`.

 # Reference-level explanation